 The Hard Knocks Rule

-As teams began to decline HBO’s invitation to appear on Hard Knocks (because what playoff-caliber franchise really wants their secrets revealed to everyone), the NFL created the following guidelines so that Hard Knocks and NFL Films always has talent.
+As teams began declined HBO’s invitation to appear on Hard Knocks (because what playoff-caliber franchise really wants their secrets revealed to everyone), the NFL created the following guidelines so that Hard Knocks and NFL Films always has talent.
 If a franchise does not willingly volunteer for Hard Knocks, teams that fall under these criteria can be forced by the league to participate in the documentary series:

 1. The team that does not have a first-year head coach.